petaaviones/flawless-rena-mua/README.md

 To use a favicon or this image as a favicon just go to the section Design> Favicon> Edit

+## How to Use *top_button_quick_scroll_up.html* and *creative_common_license.html*

+To use this functionality it is only necessary to add the HTML / Javascript gadget in the Design area> Footer and paste the code inside the window that opens.

+## How to Use *follow_in_social_media.html*

+To use this functionality it is only necessary to add the HTML / Javascript gadget in the Design> Sidebar area and paste the code inside the window that opens.

 ## Links

 Special mentions to these links that served as reference and help.